Identity Theft and Credit Card Theft

 However, some of the other forms of identity theft may take years to recover.
 You must notify several government institutions and work with creditors and credit reporting bureaus.
 If your Social Security number was used fraudulently, you must also make the Social Security Administration (SSA) aware of the situation.
 The SSA should be able to provide you with a new one.
 The old card will likely still be used by many of your professional contacts.
 You will have to make them aware of the change so they’ll begin using your new number.

 Now that we've established a clear difference between identity theft and credit card fraud, you might wonder if the term "account takeover, identity theft" is a concept.
-Like credit card fraud, "account takeover fraud" is a form of identity theft, but there are some distinct differences.
+Like credit card fraud, "account takeover fraud" is a form of signs of identity theft, but there are some distinct differences.
 Here's a look at both concepts:

 Account takeover fraud or (ATO) is when someone unauthorized gains access to your accounts (typically online) such as bank accounts, email accounts, and social media accounts without your consent.